PSkinnerTech/WeMintArt/backend/WhitelistContract/README.md

-# Building the Whitelist Contract
+# Whitelist Smart Contract

-## Step 1: Set Up Your Development Environment
+This repository contains a Whitelist smart contract for an NFT project.
+The contract is written in Solidity and deployed using the Hardhat development environment.

+## Overview

+The Whitelist contract allows the owner to manage a list of addresses that are allowed to mint NFTs.
+The contract includes functions to add and remove addresses from the whitelist, check if an address is whitelisted, and limit the whitelist to 100 addresses.

+## Contract Address

+The contract is deployed on the local Hardhat network at the following address:

+`0x5fbdb2315678afecb367f032d93f642f64180aa3`

+Please note that this address is only valid on the local Hardhat network.
+If you deploy the contract to a live network (like the Ethereum mainnet or a testnet), it will have a different address.

+## Setup and Deployment

+Follow the step-by-step guide below to set up and deploy your own Whitelist contract.
+You can also refer to the example GitHub repository [here](https://github.com/Olanetsoft/whitelist-smart-contract).

+1. Install Node.js and npm.
+You can download them [here](https://nodejs.org/en/download/).

-You'll need Node.js and npm installed on your machine.
-You'll also need to install the Hardhat development environment by running `npm install --save-dev hardhat`.
+2. Install Hardhat by running `npm install --save-dev hardhat` in your terminal.

-## Step 2: Create a New Hardhat Project

-Run `npx hardhat` in your terminal and select "Create an empty hardhat.config.js" to create a new Hardhat project.
+3. Initialize a new Hardhat project by running `npx hardhat` and following the prompts.
+Choose "Create an empty hardhat.config.js" when prompted.

-## Step 3: Install Dependencies

-You'll need to install the ethers.js library, which is a library for interacting with the Ethereum blockchain.
-You can install it by running `npm install --save ethers`.
+4. Install the Ethers.js library by running `npm install --save ethers`.

-## Step 4: Write the Smart Contract

-Create a new file in the `contracts` directory of your project and name it `Whitelist.sol`.
-Write your smart contract in this file.
-The contract should have functions to add and remove addresses from the whitelist, check if an address is on the whitelist, and a modifier to restrict certain functions to only addresses on the whitelist.
+5. Create a new file in the `contracts` directory of your Hardhat project and name it `Whitelist.sol`.
+Copy the Whitelist contract code into this file.

-## Step 5: Compile the Smart Contract

-Run `npx hardhat compile` in your terminal to compile your smart contract.
-This will check your contract for any errors and create an ABI for it.

-## Step 6: Write a Deployment Script
+6. Compile the contract by running `npx hardhat compile` in your terminal.

-Create a new file in the `scripts` directory of your project and name it `deploy.js`.
-In this file, write a script that deploys your smart contract to the Ethereum network.
+7. Create a new file in the `scripts` directory of your Hardhat project and name it `deploy.ts`.
+This script will handle the deployment of your contract.

-## Step 7: Deploy the Smart Contract

-Run `npx hardhat run scripts/deploy.js` in your terminal to deploy your smart contract.
-Make sure to note down the contract's address.

-## Step 8: Write a Test File

-Create a new file in the `test` directory of your project and name it `whitelist-test.js`.
-In this file, write tests for your smart contract.

-## Step 9: Test the Smart Contract

-Run `npx hardhat test` in your terminal to run your tests.
+8. Start a local Hardhat network by running `npx hardhat node` in your terminal.

-## Step 10: Interact with the Smart Contract

-You can interact with your deployed contract by using the ethers.js library in your dApp.
-You'll need to create a new instance of the contract using the contract's address and ABI.

-Remember to replace the placeholder contract address and private key with your actual contract address and private key.
+9. Deploy the contract to the local Hardhat network by running `npx hardhat run scripts/deploy.ts --network localhost` in your terminal.

+## License

+This project is licensed under the MIT License.